moddio/moddio-docs/using-scripts/abilities/MobileCanvas.md

 ![Picture of the mobile canvas editor UI](/img/scripting/mobilecanvas.png)

 Click on a keybind, and then drag it around to where you want it to appear on the mobile view.
+If the keybind starts an ability, the icon of that ability will be displayed instead of the keybind.

 ![GIF of adding keybind to mobile canvas UI](/img/scripting/mobilecanvas.gif)